 Natural Resources Canada (NRCan) manages the national program in Canada that certifies people who perform non-destructive testing (NDT).

-- Canadian General Standards Board (CGSB) certification
+- Canadian General Standards Board (CGSB) certification for non-destructive testing

 Mandate and objectives

-NDTCB develops and implements programs to certify people who inspect the metals and materials in the components and structures used in the development and use of Canada’s natural resources.
-For example, Canada’s energy and mining sectors rely on many applications of non-destructive testing in heavy equipment, oil and gas pipelines, nuclear reactors, and fossil-fuel generating stations.
+The NRCan NDTCB is dedicated to developing and implementing programs to certify people who inspect the metals, materials, components and structures on critical infrastructure used in the development and use of Canada’s natural resources, transportation, manufacturing, energy and mining and other sectors.